 DirectoryIndex index.html and just add index.php with a space after index.html.
 After you save the file and restart Apache you will be able to visit

-http://localhost and if you have an index.php file in the directory, it should go ahead and load it.
+https://localhost and if you have an index.php file in the directory, it should go ahead and load it.
 In the root of the PHP folder you will want to either Rename php.ini-development or php.ini-production to be used as your main php.ini file which will be used by the server.
 I've gone ahead and chosen to rename php.ini-development to just php.ini for use in the tutorial.

 To make sure PHP is properly loaded, you can create a file in the htdocs and name it info.php and add the following line of code to it.